 Our exclusive this week is a spooky romper from producers leet & Viskus, two projects with very different styles coming together for a track suited perfectly for this All Hallow’s Eve.
 Contrast is a thickly textured sonic excursion, dripping with atmosphere sandwiched between mischievous, boisterous sounds designed to make you bounce on a cold, dark October night.
 We sat down with the creators to chat a bit about themselves and music.

 [LiS] Tell us a bit about yourselves.
 Who are you, where are you from, and where are you going?

 leet: My name is Harrison.
 I’m from Jackson, TN but I’m currently living in the Nashville area.
 Where do I plan on going?
 Only time will tell.
 I’d like to end up in Colorado.

-Psyntimental: We are Psyntimental, consisting of both producers Nick Krauskoff and Trent Nedbal.
+Viskus: We are Viskus, consisting of both producers Nick Krauskoff and Trent Nedbal.
 Both of us grew up in the metro Detroit area and came to have a similar dream which formed us together.
 We plan to go wherever the music takes us.
 We just do this for fun and because we LOVE it.

 How’d you get into dance music?
 What was the first show where you thought “Ohhhh, I get it now.”?